 If you have a complaint about your car, file it directly with the dealer, lender, or manufacturer.
 If you don't get results, you can contact a state or federal government agency.
 If your complaint is about:

-- Deceptive car ads or dealers -- File a complaint with your state consumer protection agency or the Federal Trade Commission.
+- Deceptive car ads or dealers -- File a complaint with your state consumer protection agency and the Federal Trade Commission.

 - Car warranty -- Contact your state's attorney general.
 However, if you bought a used car from a private owner, the warranty may not be valid.

 - Safety of your car or equipment, such as child car seats or tires -- File a complaint with the Department of Transportation.